-Avoiding these mistakes takes discipline and time.
+Avoiding these eight biggest mistakes takes discipline and time.
 Even the most savvy investors find it difficult to avoid all investing pitfalls.
 Many investors simply don’t have time to process the vast amount of information available today and apply it to their individual, sometimes complex, investment needs.

-Fisher Investments has been helping investors avoid these 8 mistakes for over 30 years.
+Fisher Investments has been helping investors avoid these eight mistakes for over 30 years.
 We take time to educate you regarding our investment decisions through proactive contact from a dedicated professionals and ongoing education.

 To get the benefit of Fisher Investments’ expertise or to learn more about how we can help you avoid The Eight Biggest Mistakes Investors Make™, call us at (888) 823-9566.

 *Source: Factset as of 01/28/2015.
 Based on US BLS Consumer Price Index from 1925-2014